 Avoid parking on hills or other inclines.
-If you must park on an incline, put the ATV in low gear, apply the parking brake, and block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the machine transversely across the incline, apply the parking brake, and block the front and rear wheels with rocks or other objects.

 Do not park the ATV at all on hills that are so steep you could not walk up them easily.